RecList/evalRS-KDD-2023/README.md

 Among all possible datasets, we picked LFM as it suits the spirit and the goal of this Challenge: in particular, thanks to [rich meta-data on users](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf), the dataset allows us to test recommender systems among many non-obvious dimensions, on top of standard Information Retrieval Metrics (for the philosophy behind behavioral testing, please refer to the original [RecList paper](https://arxiv.org/abs/2111.09963)).

-To provide richer [meta-data on items](https://arxiv.org/abs/1912.02477), we have extended the LFM-1b dataset with content-based features and user-provided labels from the [WASABI dataset](https://github.com/micbuffa/WasabiDataset) (see more details below).
+Importantly, this dataset is _new_: to provide richer [meta-data](https://arxiv.org/abs/1912.02477), we have extended the LFM-1b dataset with content-based features and user-provided labels from the [WASABI dataset](https://github.com/micbuffa/WasabiDataset) (see details below).

-### Data overview
+### Dataset overview

 When you run the evaluation loop below, the code will automatically download _a chosen subset of the LFM dataset_, ready to be used (the code will download it only the first time you run it).
 There are three main objects available from the provided evaluation class: